CHT2520-web-prog/laravel-starter/README.md

 -   Visit https://github.com/codespaces
 -   Select 'New codespace'.
 You should be taken to a new page.
 -   From the 'Select a repository' dropdown select the name of the repository you have just created.
 -   Select 'Create codespace'.
-A codespace containg the respository code will be created for you.
+A codespace containing the repository code will be created for you.

 ## Step 3 - Install dependencies